We help bladder cancer survivors find affordable life insurance.

 The availability and price for stage 1 bladder carcinomas depend on:

-- The number of tumors
+• The number of tumors

-- The size of the largest tumor in the bladder
+• The size of the largest tumor in the bladder

-- The cancer grade – low grade or high grade
+• The cancer grade – low grade or high grade

-- The number of occurrences
+• The number of occurrences

-- Use of BCG as part of treatment
+• Use of BCG as part of treatment

-The best case scenario for a low-grade bladder carcinoma is a 1 year postpone, a 50% table rating and a flat extra (for 5 years) of $600-$750 per every $100,000 of coverage.
+After the postponement, a 50% table rating and a flat extra (for five years) of $600-$750 per every $100,000 coverage are added.

-Most high-grade bladder carcinomas will require a 2 year postpone period, a 50% table rating and a flat extra (for up to 10 years) of $1,000 per every $100,000 of coverage.
+Once life insurance is available, a 50% table rating and a flat extra (for up to 10 years) of $1,000 per every $100,000 coverage.

 The number of times you’ve been treated will impact underwriting and could result in companies declining you.